TRACTOR TRAILER ACCIDENTS - truck accidents

 Tractor trailers, also known as 18-wheelers or semi-trucks, are heavy, large pieces of machinery that routinely travel at speeds topping 60-70 miles per hour.
 Truck drivers are under constant pressure to move cargo -- so much so, that 16-hour days are not uncommon.

 When these trucks are in accidents, insurance companies begin investigating almost immediately.
-The attorneys of the Joe Griffith Law Firm, LLC do, too.
+Joe Griffith Law Firm, LLC does, too.
 Neck and back injury, quadriplegia, paraplegia, loss of limb, and brain injuries are only some of the serious injuries commonly associated with tractor trailer collisions.

 While insurance is designed to cover some costs, it cannot address all the economic damage that a vehicle related accident may cause.
 Sometimes in truck accidents the insurance company will deny a claim to protect the driving record of the truck driver.
 Truckers must follow specific state and federal regulations.
 It is important to retain a law firm that understands these regulations.
 Whether it is your insurance company or the guilty party’s, insurance is a business whose goal is to limit their costs, not help you.